National food hygiene rating scheme

 - places where public access is limited but where food is prepared, cooked or handled such as schools, nurseries and residential care homes

-The scheme is designed to help people decide where to eat and help motivate businesses earn greater standards of hygiene and legal compliance.
+The scheme is designed to help people decide where to eat and help motivate businesses to earn greater standards of hygiene and legal compliance.

 The hygiene rating is based on three criteria (compliance scores): hygiene, structure, and food safety management.
 A formula is then used to get the hygiene score.
 Very good premises receive a rating of five, broadly compliant premises get three or more.
 If the standard is very poor, it will get a score of zero.